Loading...

 • Easy integration with databases

-Apache Hadoop, as an Apache Spark alternative, is an assortment of open-source utilities that effectively store and process large datasets that range from gigabytes to petabytes of data.
-It makes use of a wide network of computers for solving problems regarding data and computation.
-There is a robust software framework for distributed storage with the MapReduce model.
+Apache Hadoop, an Apache Spark alternative, is an assortment of open-source utilities that effectively store and process large datasets ranging from gigabytes to petabytes.
+It uses a vast computer network to solve data and computation problems.
+The MapReduce model provides a robust software framework for distributed storage.

-It empowers clustering many computers together for better analysis of huge datasets simultaneously.
-It can easily scale from individual servers to multiple machines, each having a storage and computation facility.
-It has its own file distribution system – HDFS (Hadoop Distributed File System).
+It empowers clustering many computers together for better analysis of massive datasets simultaneously.
+It can quickly scale from individual servers to multiple machines, each with a storage and computation facility.
+It has its own file distribution system—HDFS (Hadoop Distributed File System).

 • Cost-effective and easy to use